Search Results

 Important

-When the Local Matches Only slider is toggled on, objects that do not exist in an Organization, a Community, or a Source to which you have access will not be displayed in the search results.
+When the Local Matches Only slider is toggled on, objects that do not exist in one of your owners will not be displayed in the search results.

-This search resulted in an exact match to an Artifact in two Cases (File Backup Scam Phishing Alert and Hacker Investigation) and an exact match to a Host Indicator that exists in the user’s Organization, as well as in two Communities and one Source.
-Information on observations/false positives and analytical information (in this case, from ThreatAssess, or from ThreatConnect’s Collective Analytics Layer (CAL™) if information from ThreatAssess does not exist for the Indicator) are also provided.
+This search resulted in two exact matches: one to an Artifact in a Case that exists in the user’s Organization and another to a Host Indicator that exists in the user’s Organization and one of their Communities.
+For Indicators, information on observations/false positives and analytical information from ThreatAssess or CAL™ (if ThreatAssess data do not exist for the Indicator) are also provided if available.

 Note